finewrk/dsalgo/README.md

 # dsalgo
-Implementing the Selenium, TestNG, BDD, Cucumber and Gherkin
+Implementing the Selenium, TestNG, BDD, Cucumber and Gherkin and implemented CICD using Jenkins